rodrimaia/autodoist/README.md

 The Git history retains work from all of these eras.
 See the [contributors graph](https://github.com/rodrimaia/autodoist/graphs/contributors) for the people whose code and documentation made the project possible.

-> I maintain this fork because Autodoist remains genuinely useful and deserves to keep working as Todoist changes.
-My goal is to carry the work of its previous maintainers forward: preserve the workflows people depend on, modernize the fragile parts, and leave the project healthier for whoever carries it next. — Rodrigo Maia
+> Autodoist is genuinely useful to me, so I keep it maintained.
+It's lovely to know that other people find it useful too—if it could help you more, please let me know. — Rodrigo Maia

 ## Contributing

+Feature requests are especially welcome.
+If an automation or improvement would make Autodoist more useful in your workflow, please [open an issue](https://github.com/rodrimaia/autodoist/issues) and tell us about it—even if you are not sure how it should be implemented.
+Bug reports, focused fixes, tests, and documentation improvements are welcome too.

-Bug reports, focused fixes, tests, and documentation improvements are welcome.
-Open an [issue](https://github.com/rodrimaia/autodoist/issues) before a large behavior change so the intended compatibility impact is clear.
+For large behavior changes, open an issue first so the intended compatibility impact is clear.

 Set up the development environment and run the tests with: